 - Must be in the Sin Bin for active playing time (i.e. Sin Bin to continue into 2nd half if required)

 - Defined as being in the Sin Bin from the moment they are cautioned for Dissent (even if play has not yet restarted)

 - Any player who has been Temporarily Dismissed and commits a further yellow or red card offence whilst in the Sin Bin cannot take any further part in the game and cannot be substituted

-As of the 2019/20 season, all Dissent cautions must be dealt with via the Sin Bin process whereas cautions for all other offences (Unsporting Behaviour, Persistent Infringement etc.) will remain unaffected.
+All Dissent cautions must be dealt with via the Sin Bin process whereas cautions for all other offences (Unsporting Behaviour, Persistent Infringement etc.) will remain unaffected.
 Repeat offenders will be sanctioned as per the guidelines below.

 If a temporary dismissed player:-